yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     [![Button to deploy the LabVM template to Azure.](https://aka.ms/deploytoazurebutton "Deploy the LabVM template to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMCW-Building-a-resilient-IaaS-architecture%2Fmaster%2FHands-on%20lab%2FResources%2Ftemplates%2Flab-vm.json)

+    > **NOTE:** If you attempt to deploy the template above and it fails stating "requested size for resource *\<resourceID\>* is currently not available in location", you can choose a different VM size from the first screen of the deployment.

 2. Complete the Custom deployment blade as follows:

     - Resource Group: **(Create new) LabRG**